This article was updated on July 11, 2024.

 Debates about philanthropic pluralism…are as old as foundations themselves.

 Part of the reason for this cyclical critique is that our field lacks a coherent framework of what “philanthropic pluralism” means.
-In particular, “pluralism”—the philosophical idea that political bodies are impacted by diverse thought—implies some benefits of the approach in philanthropy.
+In particular, the use of the term “pluralism” implies that the benefits of pluralism—the philosophical idea that political bodies are impacted by diverse thought—also result from philanthropic pluralism.
 Defenders of philanthropic pluralism rely on this positive connotation, emphasizing the supposed democratic and social benefits of pluralism without recognizing how they may not apply in a philanthropic context.

 Declaring philanthropy unambiguously pluralistic and, by extension, positive, contributes to a broader failure of philanthropy: a lack of honesty about the moral tradeoffs inherent in this work.
-Activists, advocates, and providers are concerned about power, accountability, and the “do-gooder” framing that only deepens without meaningful debate.
+Activists, advocates, and providers have concerns about power, accountability, and the “do-gooder” framing that only deepens without meaningful debate.

 In this piece, I want to offer a framework to disentangle pluralism from philanthropic pluralism.
 It breaks down the outcomes promoted by pluralism writ large, explores how philanthropic pluralism advances those same outcomes, and considers what myths persist about the relationship between these two ideas.

-In identifying the concrete impacts of philanthropic pluralism, I find that it is not, in fact, particularly pluralistic: rather than advancing care for others, the common good, and democracy, it concentrates power in the hands of the already powerful.
+In identifying the concrete impacts of philanthropic pluralism, I find that it is not, in fact, particularly pluralistic.
+Certain core tenets of pluralism, such as motivating care for others, advancing the common good, and strengthening democracy, are mitigated or reversed by philanthropic pluralism.
 A better term might be philanthropic plutocracy.

 A better term might be philanthropic plutocracy.

-I conclude with a call to action for the field: greater intellectual honesty in considering the inherent tradeoffs in philanthropic pluralism and tangible investment in alleviating the harms perpetuated by philanthropic plutocracy.
+I conclude with a call to action for the field: greater intellectual honesty in considering the inherent tradeoffs in philanthropic pluralism, tangible investment in alleviating the harms perpetuated by philanthropic pluralism, and pursuit of a “just transition.”

 A Framework for Philanthropic Pluralism